drj11/zontem0/results.md

 area of the zone, which avoids giving too much weight to zones that are well-endowed with stations.
 Mitchell, 1963, discusses a similar approach, but other analyses of global temperature change do not generally incorporate this zonal idea.
+I encourage the curious to produce their own comparisons of ZONTEM and other analyses of global temperature change.

 As currently configured, ZONTEM uses the Reference Station Method [HANSENLEBEDEFF1987] to combine data from several